The California Wildlife Officers Foundation, previously know as the California Game Wardens Foundation.

 Do you know who they are or what this group as done for our wardens and their families?

 If you don’t, the let me tell you a little about them.
 The California Wildlife Officers Foundation (CalWOF) was created in 2007 to bring together community and financial support for Game Wardens and their families, especially in times of need.
 The California Wildlife Officers Foundation was founded and is supported entirely by private citizens, including some retired game wardens, who, like you, recognize the value of our wild resources.
 Of course I know this to be true since I, Jack Edwards, Retired Deputy Chief of Patrol, have been on the board of directors since the organization was founded.
-They have two other retired wardens on the board as well; Ryan Broddrick and Nancy Foley.
+Although I stepped down from the board after about 10 years of service, they have two other retired wardens on the board; Ryan Broddrick and Nancy Foley.

 Their goal was to create an organization that could unite varied interest groups, from outdoorsmen and women to environmental organizations and the public at large, to ask everyone who appreciates California’s outdoor resources and wildlife, to support our Game Wardens and the critical work they do.
 In early 2008, CalWOF reached its first fundraising goal of $1 million enabling it to award its first $13,000 in scholarships to 12 children and spouses of Game Wardens in August of that year.